 The fact that some large traders buy below the VWAP and sell above it may offer another benefit for the market.
 These actions push the price closer to the average in both cases.
 This ensures that large traders don’t push prices further from the average with their actions.
 Bear in mind, whales trade some of the largest sizes, and they could have a substantial impact on the markets otherwise.

 The VWAP is mostly useful as a single-day indicator.
 Trying to create a VWAP over multiple days could mean that the average is distorted.
-As such, the VWAP works best for intraday analysis, that is, analysis that considers one trading day or less.
+As such, the VWAP works best for intraday analysis, that is, an analysis that considers one trading day or less.

 Like moving averages, the VWAP is a lagging indicator, as it’s based on past price data.
 Similarly to a moving average, the more data there is, the greater the lag.
 As such, a 20-minute VWAP will react more quickly to current price movements than a 200-minute VWAP.